zeelgithub/bhagavad-gita-agent/README.md

 - 💬 Ask any question about the Bhagavad Gita
 - 🔍 Uses semantic search to find relevant verses and explanations
-- 🧠 Built using LangGraph and FReact Agent for modular agent control
+- 🧠 Built using LangGraph Agent for modular agent control
 - 📚 VectorStore tool for information retrieval
 - ⚙️ Local LLM using **Ollama Chat Model**
 - 🖥️ Simple and responsive Streamlit interface